illinx/sio_local/README.md

 | 14 | host -> GBA | `0011 rrrrrrrrrrr 01 c kkkkkkkkkk 0011` |
 | 15 | host -> GBA | `0011 rrrrrrrrrrr 10 c kkkkkkkkkk 0011` |
 | 16 | host -> GBA | `0011 rrrrrrrrrrr 11 c kkkkkkkkkk 0011` |

+The reserved bits will probably be used in the future for directly mapping Gamecube button inputs, if a compelling reason arises.

 #### Legend